Mentalab-hub/explorepy/README.rst

 Example use
 ===========
 The following code connects to the Explore device and prints the data.
-To see other functionalities please see the full `documentation <https://explorepy.readthedocs.io/>`_.
+To see other functions please see the full `documentation <https://explorepy.readthedocs.io/>`_.

 ::

     import explorepy
-    explorer = explore.Explore()
+    explorer = explorepy.Explore()
     explorer.connect(device_name='Explore_XXXX") #Put your device Bluetooth name
     explorer.acquire()